garrandall/popular-music-data/tracks/purple-medley-prince.md

 We all want a love bizarre

 If I was your girlfriend
-Ooh, if I was your girlfriend
+Oh, if I was your girlfriend
 Would U let me wash your hair?
 Could I make U breakfast sometime?
 Would U let me pick out your clothes?